pioneer-dsl-2018/project-ideas/idea-3.md

 experience like now?
 How would their experience improve if you could help them?_

-Chemistry learners always have difficulty in writing chemistry fomulas, especially reaction equations.
-They might make mistakes in balancing the quations, figuring out the reactants or products, or memorizing the condition for reaction, whether the reaction is plausible or not.
-So the need of this DSL is to write a correct, balanced reaction equations.
-And I will be helping all the people working, learning, or teaching in the field of chemistry.
-Typically, this DSL will help chemistry learners.

-With the help of this DSL, chemistry learners will be easier and quicker to write chemisry formulas.

 ### Why you?
 _What excites you about this idea?
 How did you come up with it?_
-I came up this idea when i was taking the SAT Subject test.
-I met several questions asking me to balance reaction equations, and i had a hard time solving these problems.
-So I come up with this idea: we can write a computer program that automatically generate chemistry formulas.

 ### Domain
 _Describe the project's domain in five words._
-Chemistry,

 ## The language
 **This section helps you argue that a DSL can serve the need(s) described in